FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Experiments

 \subsection{FunPhase}

 In this section, we assess the quality of the learned Phase Manifold and motion function in comparison with baseline models.
 We show that the Phase Manifold learned by our approach preserves the core behavior of DeepPhase while significantly improving the expressiveness and fidelity of motion reconstruction.

-\textbf{Learned Phase Manifold.} We visualize the learned phase manifold and compare it against the one obtained with DeepPhase.
-After computing the phase manifold on running sequences from the \textsc{Dog} dataset, we extract the principal components (PCs) of the phase features and project them onto a 3D plane (\autoref{fig:phases}).
-For comparison, we compute the phase embeddings from DeepPhase and similarly project their PCs to 3D.
-We also visualize the PCs of the original motion features (root position and joint angles).
-We observe that our phase representation maintains a compact circular structure characteristic of cyclic motion, whereas the original motion features collapse into disorganized linear trajectories.
-This structured phase representation is known to be effective for downstream applications such as motion matching and control \cite{starke2022deepphase}.
+We visualize the learned phase manifold and compare it with DeepPhase and raw motion features in Appendix \ref{app:phaseManifold}, showing that our representation preserves the circular structure characteristic of cyclic motion.